mozilla-frontend-infra/react-lazylog/README.md

 - [ansiparse](https://www.npmjs.com/package/ansiparse) for nice log styling, like Travis
 - [mitt](https://www.npmjs.com/package/mitt) for dead-simple events to manage streaming lifecycle
 - [Immutable](https://www.npmjs.com/package/immutable) for efficiently storing and managing very large collections of lines and highlight ranges
-- `Uint8Array` for dealing with text content as binary, allows for conditionally rendering partial data with decoding everything and crashing your browser
+- `Uint8Array` for dealing with text content as binary, allows for conditionally rendering partial data and decoding everything without crashing your browser

 ## Development and Contributing